-We endeavour to remunerate our staff to a level and in a manner which not only retains but also motivates them to perform in line with the longer-term growth objectives of the Company.
+We endeavour to remunerate our staff to a level and in a manner which not only retains but also motivates them to perform in line with the longer-term growth objectives of the Group.
 Our staff's skill, commitment and determination will continue to provide us with a solid platform on which to continue to build our franchise.
-In recognition of the contribution our staff made to help build the franchise that Cenkos now enjoys, "one-off" discretionary bonuses were paid to staff in the year in addition to their annual performance related bonus and we also launched two share schemes for all staff - a SIP and SAYE Scheme.
+In recognition of the contribution our staff made to help build the franchise that Cenkos now enjoys, we implemented a further issue of an HM Revenue & Customs compliant Share Incentive Plan scheme for all UK staff in addition to their annual performance related bonus.